- What is a Butcher’s Knife?

-Aside from butcher knives such as those listed above, you’re likely to find butchers using chef's knives and Santoku knives for cutting prime meats.
+Aside from butcher knives like those listed above, you’re likely to find butchers using chef's knives and Santoku knives to cut prime meats.
 They’re also likely to use meat cleaver knives for tasks that require extra heft, and boning knives for cutting through bone and connective tissue.

 Written by Jorge Farah

 Born on the coast of Colombia and based in Buenos Aires, Jorge is a cooking enthusiast and kitchenware obsessive with a tremendous amount of opinions.